Cable and Register the Firewall

 Device Registration Method

 Figure 8.
-Domain
+Device Details

 Domain

-If this device is unconfigured or a fresh install, then you need to set a new password.
-If you already logged in and changed the password, then leave this field blank.
-Otherwise, registration will fail.
+• Device password—If this device is unconfigured or a fresh install, then you need to set a New Password and confirm the password.

 Step 8

-Click Add Device.
+Click Add device.

 When using zero-touch provisioning on the outside interface, CDO acts as a DDNS provider and does the following: